 Description Shows the NetBackup operation that succeeded or failed, and includes policy details and duration.
-When you click on the row of the event, the Event Details pane shows the same information. Туре The types are info for a successful operation, and error for a failed operation.
+When you click on the row of the event, the Event Details pane shows the same information. Туре The types are Information for a successful operation, and Error for a failed operation.
 Date Time The date and time of the event.
 Task Not used.
 Target The virtual machine that was backed up.
+Click on the virtual machine link to see the Summary tab.
+Note: On the Summary tab in vSphere 6.5, under Custom Attributes , the timestamp of the virtual machine's last backup is listed on the NB_LAST_BACKUP attribute.
 User The user that ran the backup.